small-dumpling/Foundation-Neural-Operators-A-Survey/README.md

-# Foundation Neural Operators: A Survey on Pretraining Methods, Data Ecosystem, and Efficient Adaptation
+# Foundation Neural Operators: A Survey on Pretraining Methods, the Data Ecosystem, and Efficient Adaptation

-A curated paper list for **"Foundation Neural Operators: A Survey on Pretraining Methods, Data Ecosystem, and Efficient Adaptation"**.
+A curated paper list for **"Foundation Neural Operators: A Survey on Pretraining Methods, the Data Ecosystem, and Efficient Adaptation"**.

 This repository organizes recent advances in **foundation-style neural operators** into three parts(Some articles overlap across domains):